Patriot League: Football

 The Patriot League prohibited athletic scholarships for football from its founding (as the Colonial League) until the league presidents voted to approve football scholarships starting with the 2013 recruiting class.
 Since then, each school has been allowed no more than the equivalent of 15 scholarships to incoming football players in any given season.
 With the transition to scholarship football having been completed in 2016, each school is now allowed a maximum of 60 scholarship equivalents per season, three short of the NCAA FCS maximum.
 However, Georgetown does not offer scholarships.

 Until 1997, Patriot League teams did not participate in the NCAA Division I Football Championship playoffs.
 This practice was in step with the Ivy League's policy of not participating in the playoffs, since the Patriot League was founded with the Ivy League's athletics philosophy.
 Since 1997, the league champion receives an automatic playoff berth.
 If there are co-champions, a tie-breaker determines the playoff participant, though the other co-champion is eligible to be selected with an at-large invitation.

 Colgate was the first team to receive the league's automatic berth, in 1997.
 The following year, Lehigh won the league's first playoff game.
-This was also the only year in which a Patriot League team, Colgate, received a playoff invitation without being a league co-champion.
+This was also the first year in which a Patriot League team, Colgate, received a playoff invitation without being a league co-champion.
+Fordham has since repeated that feat in 2013, 2015 and 2022.